 Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

-Vegetarian stuffed acorn squash is a healthy main dish you can make that the whole family will love!
-Made with delicious roasted acorn squash filled with an incredibly satisfying filling that is amazing!
-Gluten-free!
+This Vegetarian Stuffed Acorn Squash is a healthy main dish you can make that the whole family will love!
+Made with delicious roasted acorn squash filled with an incredibly flavorful vegetarian filling that is packed with bold flavors.
+Perfect as a vegetarian side dish for the Holidays or just for a healthy fall meal.

-This acorn squash is a fall favorite in our family.
+Vegetarian stuffed acorn squash is a fall favorite in our family.
 It is filling and satisfying and loaded with flavor and texture.
+Everyone who tries this stuffed acorn squash recipe goes crazy for it.

-You can make it as directed in this recipe or customize it with your fillings of choice, even add some cooked ground meat if you prefer as we did with this butternut squash!
+You can make the stuffed squash as directed in this recipe or customize it with your fillings of choice, even add some cooked ground meat if you prefer as we did with this stuffed butternut squash!

-We like to keep this version vegetarian because it is just so amazing and it makes a wonderful, filling, tasty dish that everyone can enjoy!
+We like to keep this acorn squash recipe vegetarian because it is just so amazing and it makes a wonderful, filling, tasty MEATLESS dish that everyone can enjoy!

 - Meat-free and packed with plant-based proteins like chickpeas and wild rice.